steemit/smt-whitepaper/smt-manual/manual.md

 ### SMT pre-setup

 Two pre-setup operations are included: `smt_setup_inflation_operation` and `smt_setup_parameters`.
-These operations must be issued after `smt_create_operation` and before `smt_setup_operation`.
+These operations must be issued after `smt_create_operation`, and before `smt_setup_operation`.
 They may be issued in the same transaction, or in prior blocks.

 The reason pre-setup operations are not made a part of `smt_setup_operation` is to allow a large number of pre-setup operations to be executed over multiple blocks.

 ### SMT setup